EnigmaCurry/debian-docker-server/README.md

 wizards some new found abilities...
 This third machine has a few
 requirements:

- * It has at least one unused TCP port open to the public internet.
+ * It needs to have at least one unused TCP port open to the public internet.
  * You have SSH access to it.
  * The sshd_config of the machine has ['GatewayPorts'](http://www.snailbook.com/faq/gatewayports.auto.html)